 Statement of Community Involvement update 2019

 We want to involve more residents, businesses, community groups, and other stakeholders on planning matters.
-We are consulting on a Draft Statement of Community Involvement (SCI) which sets out principles of engagement, consultation techniques and details of how residents and stakeholders can get involved in all aspects of planning.
+From the 30 September to the 11 November 2019 we consulted on a Draft Statement of Community Involvement (SCI).
+The draft SCI sets out principles of engagement, consultation techniques and details of how residents and stakeholders can get involved in all aspects of planning.
 It seeks to make it quicker, easier and more accessible to have your say in the planning process.

-The consultation document and an online response form can be found on the Planning Policy Consultations page.
+The full consultation document can be found on the Planning Policy Consultations page.
+A summary is available below.

-Details on the pre engagement consultation which ran from March 2019 – May 2019 for the SCI can be found below.
+Details on the preliminary consultation which ran from March 2019 – May 2019 for the SCI can be found below.

-You can also view our Response Schedule from the pre-engagement stage which helped us to draft the consultation document below:
+You can also view our Response Schedule from the preliminary consultation stage which helped us to draft the consultation document below:

 The Charter is wider than just planning and is about making it easy for people to get involved in Council decision-making.
 Further details can be found on the Charter for Public Participation page.

-At the pre-engagement stage, a leaflet was prepared to gather people’s views on what should be included.
+At the preliminary consultation stage, a leaflet was prepared to gather people’s views on what should be included.
 Please find below the leaflet which covers these three main areas and details certain public engagement tools which the Council proposes to use.

 The current Statement of Community Involvement document titled IPIP is detailed below.